-Some dogs need three meals a day while others only need to eat once or twice with some treats in between during the day.
+Some dogs need several smaller-serving meals a day while others only need to eat larger meals once or twice, maybe with some treats in between.
+Ask your vet what’s most appropriate for your dog.
 Making sure they have a comfortable and safe place to eat is also recommended.

 Some of us pet parents might work the whole day, which leaves your pup at home on their own.
 If you have time, adding five to ten minutes of some quick play before you leave or when you get home will help quell their separation anxiety and loneliness.

 What do you think about routine for your dogs?
 Does your dog have a routine?
 Let us know in the comments below!